They are like a tree replanted by streams of water, which bears fruit at just the right time and whose leaves don’t fade…

 Psalm 1:3 (CEB)

-Gardeners sometimes move a plant into a better position.
+If I see a plant in the garden that isn’t flourishing, I consider moving it.
+Gardeners often move a plant into a better position.
 If it is in a container, they might simply shift the container to more sunlight or to shade, whatever is needed.
-Or, they might uproot it completely and transplant it into the best place for it to thrive.
+Or, if it is the ground, they might uproot it and transplant it into the best place for it to thrive.

-Most translations of Psalm 1:3 use the word planted, but, in the Common English Bible (above), replanted is used.
-The idea is that those who delight in God’s instructions are collectively and individually like a tree that has been replanted.
-The Message rendition of Scripture puts it this way, “You’re a tree replanted in Eden, bearing fresh fruit every month, never dropping a leaf, always in blossom.”
+Most translations of Psalm 1:3 use the word planted, but, in the Common English Bible replanted has been used and the Hebrew word can mean that.
+The idea is that those who delight in God’s instructions are like a tree that has been replanted.
+The Message rendition of scripture puts it this way: ‘You’re a tree replanted in Eden, bearing fresh fruit every month, Never dropping a leaf, always in blossom.’

 Most people who garden have the challenge of planting the right tree or shrub in the right place, where the plant can flourish.
 If you put them in the wrong place, they may just sulk, refuse to grow, wilt, or finally expire.
 If you see one that is just not content where it is, the only option is to dig it up and transplant it to a spot where it can take root, be happy and grow.